-In this section we bound the run-time of the reduction procedure.
-First, we assume that the given formula $\phi$ is an arbitrary 3-SAT instance.
-In linear time in number of clauses we construct the sets $T_j$ of uncertain intervals.
+We now bound the run-time of the reduction procedure.
+Assume the given formula $\phi$ is an arbitrary 3SAT instance.
+In linear time in number of clauses we construct the sets $T_j$ of uncertain segments.
 Let variable $x_i$ appear in $p_i$ clauses as a positive literal and in $n_i$ clauses as a negative literal.
 Then the graph $G_i$ is $K_{p_i,n_i}$ and has $p_in_i$ edges.
 Thus our reduction is of complexity $O(s + \sum_{i=1}^m p_in_i)$.
-This finishes the proof of NP-hardness and hence that of Theorem \ref{theorem:main}.